 5.2 Modelling and Calculation Tool

-For the model evaluations, the HELIOS 2.1 licensing grade code system is used with the internal 177 group library [33].
-The HELIOS code is a 2D spectral code with wide unstructured mesh capabilities and a transport solver, based on the collision probability method [34].
-The benchmark configuration is transferred to a volume corrected 2D HELIOS model (see Figure 11.
+For the model evaluations, the HELIOS 2.1 licensing grade code system is used with the internal 177 group library [43].
+The HELIOS code is a 2D spectral code with wide unstructured mesh capabilities and a transport solver, based on the collision probability method [44].
+The benchmark configuration is transferred to a volume corrected 2D HELIOS model (see Figure 11).
 The leakage in the third dimension has been fixed based on 3D calculations within the EVOL benchmark exercises, while the leakage in radial direction is directly modelled.
 Additionally, the model has been adapted to improve the representation of the 16 heat exchanger pipes instead of the smeared treatment in the benchmark configuration.